 There are so many reasons I love this crispy artichoke heart salad….crispy being one of them.
 Seriously, who doesn’t like crispy?
 And those hemp seeds?
 Ah…yum….the perfect sort of bread crumb texture appears—-adding protein rather than calorie laden gluten.
+If crispy is on your agenda, be sure to defrost the artichoke hearts and thoroughly dry before roasting.
 My sister and I share a love of all things artichoke hearts…and this has got to be my favorite so far—-and I’m sure she will agree.
 Natalie, this one’s for you!

 I keep frozen artichoke hearts on hand always—-you never know when you’ll be inspired to make these vegan “crab” cakes——and I also roast them for crudité platters VERY OFTEN.
 Artichoke hearts are a wholesome choice because they are loaded with antioxidants, are a good source of Vitamin C and fiber, and boosts the liver’s ability to produce bile—which is critical for proper digestion.

 Roasting the artichoke hearts for salad is so smart……you get the flavor and texture enhancement AND using the hot hearts to wilt the kale is GENIUS!
 The warmth of the artichokes softens the kale just a bit, so even folks (like hubby) who don’t like cooked greens will still be able to enjoy this salad.